livepeer/docs/docs/source/broadcasting.md

 The following instructions assume that you have followed the [installation](installation.html) and [quickstart](quickstart.html) instructions.

+Some of the `livepeer` commands in these instructions require an Ethereum node JSON-RPC URL to be provided via the `-ethUrl <ETH_RPC_URL>` flag.
+See the [quickstart](quickstart.html) instructions for more details on obtaining an Ethereum node JSON-RPC URL.

 ### Deposit broadcasting funds

 You will need to deposit funds (ETH) used to pay orchestrators on the network for transcoding video.